 And c!
 Find the probability of a and b and c and d.
 It’s all AND.
 So you simply multiply them all.
 Just like this.
 And then you get that.

 Twelve!
 A class consists of 9 boys and 16 girls.
-Two of the boys and 4 of the girls are fair haired.
+Two of the boys and 4 of the girls are fair-haired.
 One of the boys is chosen at random and one of the girls is chosen at random.
-Find the probability that both are fair haired.
+Find the probability that both are fair-haired.
 Okay!
-Both are fair haired.
-I know that two of the boys, so 2 out of the 9 boys are fair haired and four, so 4 girls out of the 16 are going to be fair haired.
+Both are fair-haired.
+I know that two of the boys, so 2 out of the 9 boys are fair-haired and four, so 4 girls out of the 16 are going to be fair-haired.
 So those are the probability of each. the individual outcome.
-So if I want to find the probability of both being fair haired.
-I want to find the probability that the boy is fair haired and the girl is fair haired.
-So that’s the probability of boy being fair haired, that’s the probability of girl being fair haired and because it’s AND. it’s not OR, is it?
+So if I want to find the probability of both being fair-haired.
+I want to find the probability that the boy is fair-haired and the girl is fair-haired.
+So that’s the probability of the boy being fair-haired, that’s the probability of the girl being fair-haired and because it’s AND. it’s not OR, is it?
 AND!
 So we multiply and we just get 1 over 18.
 Just calculate that yourself and check.